malc-u/SomeoneKnowsSomething/TESTING.md

 - **Plan**:
   - the page was planned to have 2 tier access for unregistered and registered users,
   - it was planned to store users passwords not as a string but in hashed version,
-  - the content was intended to be displayed based on country of origin as well as whether the admin recommends it or if registered users indicated it as their favouire,
+  - the content was intended to be displayed based on country of origin as well as whether the admin recommends it or if registered users indicated it as their favourite,
   - podcast update page was planned to have fields pre-filled
 - **Implementation**:
   - attempted to access pages intended for registered users by pasting direct access address to the address bar int he browser
   - attempted to register few users and checking if the password will save a string
-  - attepmted to add new podcast via the form without indicating country of origin
+  - attempted to add new podcast via the form without indicating country of origin
-  - attempted to add new content using a form, not indicating it as a favouire and checking if displays in on "User picks" page
+  - attempted to add new content using a form, not indicating it as a favourite and checking if displays in on "User picks" page
   - accessed content edit page and checking if fields are pre-filled
 - **Result**: all tested elements are working properly.
 There are no elements that present problems with logic
 - **Conclusion**: all tests that were run on logic were passed

 ### Bugs - logic

-Throughout the develompment process I came across these bugs:
+Throughout the development process I came across these bugs:

 - **Access for unregistered users**
   - **Bug**: unregistered user could access pages intended for registered users if they knew direct access address
-  - **Fix**: added defensive conditional in "app.py", functions intended for registered users start with `if 'username' not in session:` that redirectes unregistred user to login page and flashes message that access is denied
+  - **Fix**: added defensive conditional in "app.py", functions intended for registered users start with `if 'username' not in session:` that redirects unregistered user to login page and flashes message that access is denied
   - **Result**: this bug was removed and unregistered users are not able to access pages not intended for them
 - **Podcast edit form**
   - **Bug**: fields were not pre-filled